globalconceptsmediallc-oss/gcm-operating-system-app/docs/CUSTOMER_JOURNEY.md

 This document defines the complete customer journey for the Global Concepts Media Consulting Operating System (GCM OS).

-Every page, workflow, report, and consulting engagement must support this journey.
+Every page, workflow, report, consulting engagement, and future capability must support this journey.

 The purpose of GCM OS is not to generate reports.

 The purpose of GCM OS is to identify measurable business growth opportunities, explain their business impact, prioritize the highest-value actions, and guide implementation.

-The customer journey connects the website, Business Snapshot, Business Record, Growth Review, consulting services, and long-term client relationship into one continuous system.
+The customer journey connects the website, Business Snapshot, Business Record, Growth Leak Intelligence, Growth Review, consulting services, and long-term client relationship into one continuous consulting methodology.

+---

+# Global Concepts Media Mission

+Global Concepts Media exists to help businesses discover, prioritize, and solve measurable business growth problems through evidence-based consulting.

+Technology exists to scale the consulting methodology.

+Consulting remains the product.

 ---